unoplatform/uno/doc/blog/201907-SkiaSharp-for-wasm-support.md

 # SkiaSharp support for WebAssembly via Uno Platform

+Today we are proud to announce that the Uno Platform now has initial support for Skia via the [Uno.SkiaSharp.Views](https://www.nuget.org/packages/Uno.SkiaSharp.Views) package which was published to NuGet moments ago.
 Skia is an open source 2D graphics library which provides common APIs that work across a variety of hardware and software platforms.
 It serves as the graphics engine for Google Chrome and Chrome OS, Android, Mozilla Firefox and Firefox OS, and many other products.

-Today we are proud to announce that the Uno Platform now has initial support for Skia via the [Uno.SkiaSharp.Views](https://www.nuget.org/packages/Uno.SkiaSharp.Views) package which was published to NuGet moments ago.
 Head on over [skiasharp-wasm.platform.uno](https://skiasharp-wasm.platform.uno) to see Skia, the Uno Platform and WebAssembly working together.
-The WebAssembly specification is under active heavy development and thus for the best experience we recommend using a desktop computer and the latest canary version of your favorite browser.
+For the best experience we recommend using a desktop computer and the latest canary version of your favourite browser as the [specification is under construction](https://github.com/WebAssembly/spec) and support for WebAssembly is rapidly improving.

 ![SkiaSharp for WebAssembly](Assets/201906-skiasharp-demo.png)

+You can find the source code for [skiasharp-wasm.platform.uno](https://skiasharp-wasm.platform.uno) over at [unoplatform/Uno.SkiaSharp](https://github.com/unoplatform/Uno.SkiaSharp).
+Internally this application uses [SkiaSharp](https://github.com/mono/SkiaSharp), a .NET binding to [P/Invoke the Skia API](https://github.com/mono/SkiaSharp/blob/master/binding/Binding/SkiaApi.cs#L96-L97) and a [custom Skia build](https://github.com/mono/skia) to provide the [C API to allow for the .NET interop](https://github.com/mono/skia/blob/xamarin-mobile-bindings/include/c/sk_canvas.h#L18).

+Inside of the `Uno.SkiaSharp.Views` package you'll find support for the [SKXamlCanvas](https://docs.microsoft.com/en-us/dotnet/api/skiasharp.views.uwp.skxamlcanvas?view=skiasharp-views-uwp-1.68.0) UWP control which enables drawing using Skia in a specific section of the XAML visual tree.

-You can experiment with `SKXamlCanvas` by playing with [this sample in our samples repository](https://github.com/nventive/Uno.Samples/tree/master/UI/SkiaSharpTest).
+You can experiment with `SKXamlCanvas` by playing with [this sample](https://github.com/nventive/Uno.Samples/tree/master/UI/SkiaSharpTest)  in our samples repository.
 Alternatively, you can take it for a spin with the following XAML and Code Behind.

 XAML:
 ```xaml